Medicare Supplement Insurance Plan L

-Because of the higher degree of cost-sharing, these Medigap Plan L policies sometimes have lower premiums than more comprehensive Medicare Supplement plans, such as Medigap Plan F. Medigap Plan L covers the basic benefits that all Medicare Supplement plans are required to offer, but covers some costs partially instead of fully.
+Because of the higher degree of cost-sharing, these Medigap Plan L policies sometimes have lower premiums than more comprehensive Medicare Supplement insurance plans, such as Medigap Plan F. Medigap Plan L covers the basic benefits that all Medicare Supplement insurance plans are required to offer, but covers some costs partially instead of fully.

 Medigap Plan L covers 100% of the costs of:

 - Medicare Part A coinsurance and hospital costs up to one year after Original Medicare benefits are exhausted